Employment Law (LAWS50064)

 - the regulation of employment rights and working conditions by modern awards and enterprise agreements under the Fair Work Act;

-- the regulation of issues of discrimination under the Fair Work Act and discrimination and harassment under equal opportunity legislation; and
+- the regulation of issues of discrimination, bullying and harassment under the Fair Work Act and discrimination and harassment under equal opportunity legislation; and

 - the regulation of work health and safety.

-This subject will also examine a number of thematic issues, chosen from topics such as the COVID-19 pandemic and economic consequences, the rights of non-standard workers, fair treatment at work, safety at work, work-life intersections, trade unions and freedom of association, employment security, and employment law responses to economic and organisational restructuring.
+This subject will also examine a number of thematic issues, chosen from topics such as the COVID-19 pandemic and economic, social and health consequences, the rights of non-standard workers, fair and equal treatment at work, safety at work, work-life intersections, trade unions and freedom of association, employment security, compliance and enforcement, and employment law responses to economic and organisational restructuring.

 Intended learning outcomes

 A student who has successfully completed this subject will have an advanced and integrated understanding of the specialised and cross-disciplinary field of employment law.
 This includes a deep appreciation of the intersections and specific contexts and histories of each unique regulatory framework that comprises employment law.
 Students will have obtained specialised skills to:

 - critically analyse and reflect on different literatures that seek to understand the field of employment law through, for example, capital and labour relations, regulation theory and critical approaches such as feminist scholarship.

 - engage in a sophisticated manner in debates taking place within Australia and internationally on the appropriate role of the state in regulating labour relations

 - interpret and transmit technical knowledge and skills across the field of employment law through addressing problems and case studies of contemporary and emerging issues in the field.